slevyrosetti/ivim-toolbox/README.md

 The tools available are:
   - `ivim_fitting.py`: fit IVIM biexponential signal representation to NIFTI data according to specified fitting approach
+  - `ivim_view_fits.py`: display an IVIM parameter map and enable user to inspect fitting by clicking on any voxel and display corresponding fit plot
   - `ivim_simu_compute_error_nonoise.py`: compute error of a given fitting approach according to true IVIM values
   - `ivim_simu_plot_error_nonoise.py`: plot results from previous tool
   - `ivim_simu_compute_error_noise.py`: compute error of a given fitting approach according to true IVIM values for a given SNR (Monte Carlo simulations)